On the R\'enyi-Ulam Game with Restricted Size Queries: Proof of the Bounds

-\begin{proof}[Proof of \sref{Theorem}{maintheorem} \textit{(i)}] First, let us prove that is a lower bound.
-Imagine ourselves in the Questioner's place, and assume that we know that the Responder will answer NO for the first $\nkpplus-1$ questions.
-Then, from \sref{Lemma}{nyakatekertlemma}, we know that we will get to a state that is no better than $(0,\dots,k+m_{p+1},n-k-m_{p+1},\dots,0)$.
-Even from this state we need at least
+In this section, we show that $L_\ell^k(n)$ is a lower bound of $RU_\ell^k(n)$, and then we prove that they differ by at most $\ell+1$. \begin{proof}[Proof of \sref{Theorem}{maintheorem} \textit{(i)}] First, let us prove that is a lower bound.
+Imagine ourselves in the Questioner's place, and assume that we know that the Responder will answer NO for the first $\nkpplus-1$ questions for some $0\le p \le \ell$.
+Then, from \sref{Lemma}{nyakatekertlemma}, we know that we will get to a state that is not better than $(0,\dots,k+m_{p+1},n-k-m_{p+1},\dots,0)$.
+Even from this state, we need at least

 queries.
 It follows that $\nkpplus-1+RU_{\ell-p}(k)$ is a lower bound for every $0\le p\le \ell$, indeed.